 - Hiring the best people of course also contributes

 I truly believe in the concept of time as a scarce resource, and high-leverage activities as a way to deal with it.
-The answer what the current most high-leverage activity is will be different for every individual, but the idea of making learning itself a priority is surely a very good point.
+The answer what the current most high-leverage activity is will be different for every individual and every situation, but the idea of making learning itself a priority is surely a very good point.
 Making this priority setting a habit, a real ritual, surely helps to overcome the “activation energy” problem.
 I am curious to learn what bottleneck you see around you, and whether they will really make it to your top priority list!